shanta3220/jiffygames-frontend/README.md

 3. Games:
    Play games directly in the browser.
-   View game descriptions, full-screen mode, and game-specific leaderboards.
+   View game descriptions, full-screen mode, and game-specific, leaderboards, social share the game links.

 4. Leaderboards:
    See top scores for each game.